nishigandhi1998/Analysis_and_Visualization_of_P-AND-L_Data-_Excel-/README.md

 ---

 ### ⭐ If you found this project interesting
-Give it a ⭐ on GitHub and connect with me on [LinkedIn](#) to discuss financial analytics and Excel automation!
+Give it a ⭐ on GitHub and connect with me to discuss financial analytics and Excel automation!

+For more details or collaboration opportunities, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/nishigandhianalyst/) and [Email](nishigandhi1998@gmail.com).
 ---

 © 2025 Nishi — All rights reserved.